SYSHIL/Weather-application/README.md

-Built a weather app using Node.js that gives the user information about the weather.

-Implemented using weatherstack API and mapbox API
+Built a weather application using Node.JS for the Backend and HTML, Vanilla CSS, Javascript for the Frontend Utilized weatherstack API and mapbox API and deployed it on heroku.